SSWConsulting/SSW.Rules/README.md

 **1. Clone SSW.Rules.Content repo to your local, and switch to `tina/main` branch**

-**2. Clone this repo to your local, make sure both repos are inside same root folder**
+**2. Clone this repo to your local, make sure both repos are inside same folder**

 **3. Create `.env` file and copy environment variables from Keeper(search for record "SSW.Rules.PoC Environment Variables")**